ElderShield Supplement / PrimeShield / Care Secure

 Can you obtain the Attending Medical Practitioner’s Statement (AMPS) from the doctor on my behalf?

-No, you are encouraged to obtain the completed AMPS from your doctor(s) because it will speed up the process.
-We can reimburse you the cost of the report if you provide us with the original receipt.
-The cost of the report should range from $80 (subject to prevailing GST) and up.
+You are encouraged to obtain the completed AMPS from your doctor(s) because it will speed up the process.
+The cost of the report should range from $100 to $300 (subject to prevailing GST and hospital fee charges.
+You may clarify with the hospital directly on the fee charges); the cost of this report is to be borne by you.

-If you are not able to obtain the completed AMPS due to special reasons (e.g. suffering from a stroke), we would be happy to assist you to obtain the AMPS form from your doctor on your behalf.
-However, you should understand that hospitals may take up to eight weeks to respond to our request.
+If you are unable to obtain the completed AMPS due to special reasons (e.g. suffering from a stroke and no available next of kin to assist with the AMPS application), we would be happy to do so on your behalf, upon your request and the cost of the report will be borne by you.
+However, please be informed that hospitals may take up to ten weeks to respond to our request.

 Is there a waiting period before I can make a TPD claim?